jbrockopp/docs/content/administration/worker/reference.md

 ## VELA_QUEUE_ADDR

+This configuration variable is used by the [queue component](/docs/administration/worker/components/queue/) for the worker.

-This should be a fully qualified URL to the queue system used for the [queue component](/docs/administration/worker/components/queue/) for the worker.
+This variable sets a fully qualified URL to the queue instance for pulling workloads provided by the [server](/docs/administration/server/).

-The configuration is required and should be provided as a `string`.
+The variable is required and should be provided as a `string`.

 {{% alert title="Note:" color="primary" %}}
 This variable should match [the `VELA_QUEUE_ADDR` variable](/docs/administration/server/reference/#vela_queue_addr) provided to the server.